 In the UK, the larger Surface Book 2 can be configured to have twice the amount of storage with the 256GB model for £2,749, or with a 1TB SSD for £3,149.
 Meanwhile, in Australia, the 512GB Surface Book 2 is $4,249, whereas the 1TB version sells for $4,849 including GST.

-However, the 13.5-inch Surface Book 2 starts at the relatively low price of $1,149 (£1,149, AU$1,599) in the US, with other countries likely to follow this pricing model.
-Unfortunately, you will have to compromise on storage to get this low price – you’ll be limited to 128GB of storage space accompanying the dual-core i5 CPU and 8GB of RAM.
+On the other hand, the 13.5-inch Surface Book 2 starts at the fairly more modest price of $1,149 (£1,149, AU$1,599) in the US, with other countries likely to follow this pricing model.
+Sadly, you will have to sacrifice storage space to get this low price – you’ll be limited to 128GB of storage accompanying the dual-core i5 CPU and 8GB of RAM.

-The Surface Book 2 is certainly an expensive device, and you should also consider that the price doesn’t even include the $99 (£99, AU$139) Surface Pen.
-And, yeah, we’re going to keep calling Microsoft out on this mistake until it start bundling this almost required accessory in with the price of its Surface devices again.
+The Surface Book 2 is undoubtedly a pricey device, especially considering that the price doesn’t even include the $99 (£99, AU$139) Surface Pen.
+And, yes, we’re going to keep calling Microsoft out on this decision until it starts bundling this practically required accessory in with its Surface devices once again.

 For comparison’s sake, Apple’s 15-inch MacBook Pro with Touch Bar starts at $2,399 (£2,349, AU$3,499) for a 7th-generation Intel Core i7 processor, an AMD Radeon Pro 555 graphics chip with 2GB of VRAM, 16GB of memory and a 256GB SSD – all powering a 2,880 x 1,800-pixel 15.4-inch display at 220 pixels per inch as well as an OLED Touch Bar.

-The Surface Book 2 is just $100 more than the 15-inch MacBook Pro, but you get a stronger processor and a beefier GPU, behind a sharper display with touch control, and can act as a tablet.
+The Surface Book 2 is just $100 more than the 15-inch MacBook Pro, but you’re also getting a more powerful processor and a beefier GPU.
+And, that’s behind a crisper display with touch control so it can function as a tablet.
 Not accounting for taste, it’s hard to argue with the fact that the Surface Book 2 is the better value here.
 Plus, a year later, you should be able to find some deals that up the value proposition of the Surface Book 2.